openstax/napkin-notes/kevin/demo_script_updates.md

 This parameter would need to work its way all the way to the server-side `demo` script.

+We will likely want to allow `demo` to be its own import 'phase' so that we can update the scenarios without re-deplaying all of `Tutor`.

 ## Ecosystem Support

 The `demo` script should be adjusted to handle fully-specified `Ecosystem` imports,